audiebayes/Proyecto-CD/README.md

 Geographical scope: Spain

 VARIABLES
--essround:Year in which the survey was responded to.
+- essround:Year in which the survey was responded to.
 Continuous variable.

--regiones: autonomus community.
+- regiones: autonomus community.

 - netuse: Personal use of internet